Message from the Vice Chair of Research

 Research in the Department of Anesthesiology at Columbia University is conducted across a broad spectrum of basic and clinical investigations.
 Our laboratories support NIH-funded research from molecular to whole animal models, addressing topics in physiology and pharmacology in several organ systems.

 Basic research topics include organ ischemia reperfusion injury, purinergic receptor signaling in sepsis, anesthetic effects on the electroencephalogram and post-anesthesia outcomes, inflammatory and fibrotic lung diseases, elucidation of protein structure/function via cryo electron microscopy techniques, mitochondrial bioenergetics, mechanisms of anesthetic neurotoxicity, and mechanisms of acute and chronic pain.

-A robust culture of scholarly activity suffuses our missions of patient care, clinical education, and research.
-The Department of Anesthesiology is legendary for developing research leaders in anesthesiology and perioperative medicine.
+A robust culture of scholarly activity underscores our missions of patient care, clinical education, and research.
+The department is legendary for developing research leaders in anesthesiology and perioperative medicine.
 Along with department-funded research support and our long-standing NIH T32 training grant, we train the next generation of outstanding physician-scientists with a dedicated research track in clinical residency, the Virginia Apgar Scholars Program.
 Apgar Scholars receive close mentorship during residency and beyond as they embark on research careers in basic, clinical, translational, epidemiological, and educational research studies.

 Henrik H. Bendixen Professor of Anesthesiology and Vice Chair of Research